The Unjournal · Pivotal Questions Initiative

 WELLBY Reliability Discussion (~25 min): Focused discussion on whether the linear WELLBY is reliable enough for comparing interventions.
 Covers cardinality assumptions, neutral points, and measurement challenges.

-Beliefs Elicitation (~15 min): A guided exercise where participants state their probabilities on key operationalized questions (WELL_01, DALY_01, etc.), capturing expert views before and after discussion.
+Beliefs Elicitation (~15 min): A guided exercise where participants state their probabilities on key operationalized questions (WELL_01, DALY_01, etc.), capturing expert and stakeholder views before and after discussion.

 Practitioner Panel & Open Discussion (~30 min): Representatives from Founders Pledge, Coefficient Giving, and other organizations discuss how they currently handle WELLBY-DALY comparisons, what they'd need to change their approach, and concrete recommendations.
 Aim: actionable takeaways that organizations can apply immediately.